 Here are two numbers for you about productivity: -26.8% or +36.4%

-Would you believe the difference is in whether businesses emphasise employee performance strengths rather than the old-school system that uses personal development plans that target ‘performance gaps’, ‘areas for development’, or in other words, weaknesses?
+Would you believe the difference is in whether businesses emphasise 'employee performance strengths' rather than the old-school system that uses 'personal development plans' to target ‘performance gaps’, ‘areas for development’, or in other words, weaknesses?

-Shifting from Performance Management to Performance Improvement can seem huge, but at what cost to business?
-Consider our revered footy players: if they have an amazing kick off their right foot, they then spend hours kicking off their right foot.
+Shifting from 'performance management' to 'performance improvement' can seem huge, but at what cost to business?
+Consider our revered footy players: if they've an amazing kick off their right foot, they then spend hours kicking off their right foot.
 Sports coaches know to use each individual’s strength to build the strongest team.
 Ignoring strengths to work on weaknesses will lead us to be average.
 Working on strengths will lead to what we like to call our ‘superpowers’.
 Amazing leaders know what they are good at, and do that!

 Discovering your strengths